 For those of you that don’t know, Pure Chat is a simple, yet powerful free chatting widget that allows your website visitors to instantly chat with your sales and/or support team.
 I won’t go over the features in this tutorial, but you can learn more information by checking out the tour.

 Step 8: You have now installed Pure Chat on your WordPress website.
-Below is an example of an active chat with myself.
+Below is an example of an active chat.

 Pure Chat makes it extremely easy to add live chat for WordPress websites.
 You can add and update your chat widgets right in the Pure Chat dashboard.
 I hope that this simple tutorial helps you add Pure Chat to your WordPress blog.